bcgsc/LINKS/README.md

 LINKS is a genomics application for scaffolding genome assemblies with long reads, such as those produced by Oxford Nanopore Technologies Ltd.
-It can be used to scaffold high-quality draft genome assemblies with any long sequences (eg. ONT reads, PacBio reads, another draft genomes, etc) It is used to scaffold contig pairs linked by ARCS/ARKS.
+It can be used to scaffold high-quality draft genome assemblies with any long sequences (eg. ONT reads, PacBio reads, another draft genomes, etc).
+It is also used to scaffold contig pairs linked by ARCS/ARKS.

 ### What's new in v1.8.6 ?